MikiP98/MultiScaler-Plus/README.md

 - Add support for ZIP and 7z archives as input and output
 - Add filters and effects support
 - Add basic cropping and rotating support
+- Add intelligent masking *(to e.g. not mask the minecraft bat wing on the edge, but in box)*

 <br/>